Eligible Work-Study Applicants Preferred.

 The sessions are conducted by juniors, seniors or graduate students who have demonstrated superior competence in the subject area.
 SI leaders attend the targeted class, read the assigned material, and work with the professors.
 Sessions focus on understanding content while developing effective study strategies, note taking and problem solving skills, and preparing for exams.
 We are always looking for resourceful SI Leaders.
 If you are interested, download any of the forms below.

-Now accepting applications for SPRING 2016 for Science and Math SI classes!
+Now accepting applications for FALL 2016 for Science and Math SI classes!

 Math and Science SI Leader Application (.pdf)

 Supplemental Instruction in Writing supports first-time freshman students enrolled in "Approaches to University Writing" in several departments.
 SI classes (UNIV 61 & 62 ) are peer-facilitated sessions, and are mandatory for students enrolled in 113A and B.

 SI Leaders are juniors, seniors, and grad students who have excellent critical reading and analytical writing skills, as well as the ability to mentor students, work cooperatively with faculty, and facilitate class activities and discussions.
 For more information, email Dr. Kellenberger: